All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 There is a wealth of information online, both documentary and CGI and this is supplemented with literature, ie histories, biographies, autobiographies etc.

-Musical renditions
+Musical Renditions

 Convenor: Kay Hunter

-1st and 3rd Mondays 10.30am
+1st and 3rd Mondays 10.30am at the convenor's home.

 Rock, concerto, rap, R&B, medieval, jazz, requiem, are a few names plucked out of a very long list of musical genres.